-It is simple
+It is surprisingly simple

 It is reusable

-Easy iteration on components
+Easy iteration of components

 Accelerated Speed due to Virtual DOM

-React JS App Development
+React JS app development

 React vs. Angular

-|Two-way data binding (but supports one-way data binding with “[ ]”)||Preferred Data Flow||One-way data binding (but supports two-way data binding with ReactLink)|
+|Two-way data binding (however, supports one-way data binding with “[ ]”)||Preferred Data Flow||One-way data binding (but supports two-way data binding with ReactLink)|

 |Automatic Dependency Injection||Dependency Management||Needs additional tools|

 |SPAs that update a single view at a time.
-Apps where dependency management and consistency are important (e.g., enterprise apps).||Optimal Use-case||SPAs that update multiple views at once.
-Apps that require heavy DOM manipulation (e.g, social media apps, image galleries).|
+Apps where dependency management and consistency are essential (e.g., enterprise apps).||Optimal Use-case||SPAs that update multiple views at once.
+Apps that require heavy DOM manipulation (e.g., social media apps, image galleries).|

-The Future of React
+The future of React